Optimal Inference of Asynchronous Boolean Network Models: Materials and Methods

 For a Boolean network with N genes, where each gene has K potential regulators, there are $2^{K\cdot N}$ possible structures, and for each such structure on average about $2^{N \cdot K/2}$ logics.
-For N=10 genes and K=3, this gives ~$35 \cdot 10^12$ possible networks.
+For N=10 genes and K=3, this gives ~$35 \cdot 10^{12}$ possible networks that differ in topology, logic or both.
 Since this makes brute-force searches impractical, in this section we discuss the relationship between input size and running time.
-In \cite{Karlebach2012} the Vertex Cover problem is reduced to the network inference problem by mapping each vertex to a regulator, and each edge that it covers to a target.
+In \cite{Karlebach2012} the Vertex Cover problem is reduced to the network inference problem by mapping each vertex to a regulator, and each edge that it covers to a target gene of that regulator.
 The network structure is assumed to be fixed, and the noise bits (represented by the $B$ variables) are minimized.
 Since the resulting dataset consists of steady states, it applies to both synchronous and asynchronous networks.
-If we don't assume that the network structure is fixed, we can simply duplicate each target and its incoming edges multiple times, such that the dataset will be large enough to derive the network topology.
-Hence, the problem described in this paper is NP-Complete.
-In practice, higher levels of noise will result in longer running times, whereas for noiseless datasets the minimal network can be found relatively fast.
-Interestingly however, the dataset constructed by the reduction in \cite{Karlebach2012} can be modified not to contain noise.
+Let us now consider the same reduction, but when the network is created, each edge is mapped to multiple nodes, with the same set of regulators.
+I.e, if $e=(u,v)$ is an edge in the graph, in the network that it is reduced to we add multiple copies of a target gene $g_e$, all having the same set of regulators $\{g_u,g_v\}$.
+The regulators $\{g_u,g_v\}$ have no regulators of their own, as in the original reduction.
+Each such target gene $g_e$ will have a Boolean value of 0 in one steady state and a Boolean value of 1 in another steady state, as in the original reduction.
+The regulators have the same Boolean values in both steady states.
+Consequently, either the Boolean values of the target or the Boolean values of the regulators need to be changed, i.e. to be considered noise bits.
+If we fix the structure, meaning that all the regulators are selected for each target gene, then we don't have to consider solutions where regulators are not selected.
+Similarly, since each target gene has 2 regulators, the cost of adding them to the solution is constant, and therefore by creating a number of copies of every target gene that is polynomial in the input size, we can in effect fix the structure, because introducing noise in all the target's copies costs more than assigning it two regulators and introducing a noise bit in one of them in one of the steady states.
+Hence, the problem described in this paper is NP-Complete as well - allowing a choice of network structure and logic does not reduce the computational complexity of the problem.
+We observed that in practice, higher levels of noise will result in longer running times, whereas for noiseless datasets the minimal network can be found relatively fast.
+Interestingly however, the dataset constructed by the reduction in \cite{Karlebach2012} can be modified not such that the solution does not require the introduction of noise.
 That is, once the network structure has been selected, none of the measured gene values needs to be changed.
-This can be done by changing every regulator value in one of the two experiments.
-In this modified reduction, the vertex cover is the set of nodes that correspond to regulators selected for the network structure.
-Hence, assuming $P \ne NP$, in the worst case the structure inference alone will require exponential time.
-Considering the fast that the computation of the optimal network is performed in-silico, we argue here that the investment of computational resources is worthwhile.
-Once a network has been inferred, many insights that could have taken a significant amount of wet lab work could be derived.
+This can be done by modifying the reduction - we set the Boolean value of every regulator to 1 in one steady state and to 0 in the other.
+Now if a regulator is chosen for the solution, no noise bits are required, since both the regulator and the target change their values between the two steady states.
+This is again a better solution than introducing noise bits, because there are multiple copies of each target gene and they all share the same pair of regulators.
+By choosing every graph nodes $u$ that correspond to a selected regulator $g_u$, we ensure that every edge in the original graph is covered.
+The solution is minimal, for otherwise there would have been a better solution for the network inference problem.
+Hence, assuming $P \ne NP$, in the worst case the structure inference alone, in the absence of noise, will require exponential time.
+Since the computation of the optimal network is performed in-silico, we argue that it constitute a worthwhile utilization of resources.
 The Simulation section describes the gains in accuracy that are obtained by solving this problem.
-It is also important to notice that when using an ILP solver, the good part of the computation is devoted to proving the optimality of a solution after the optimal solution has been found, so often an optimal solution can be found even if a time limit is imposed.
+It is also important to notice that when using an ILP solver, a good part of the computation is devoted to proving the optimality of a solution after the optimal solution has been found, and often an optimal solution can be found even if a time limit is imposed.
+One should note that if the number of regulators considered for a gene is order of the number of genes, the ILP algorithm will have exponential complexity.
+Providing a set of candidate regulators for each gene in the order of the logarithm of the number of genes avoids this complication.